Bioconductor/bioconductor.org/content/about/careers.md

 SCOPE OF RESPONSIBILITIES

 This unique opportunity emphasizes scientific computing software development.
-The applicant will work under immediate technical direction.
-The applicant will develop and maintain algorithms and data representations for use by our vibrant user community.
-The applicant will become and maintain familiarity with the bioinformatic needs of our users.
-The applicant will have responsibility for implementing software packages in specific domains of application, and will share responsibility with other team members for routine maintenance of our large base of existing and user-contributed packages.
+The successful candidate will work under immediate technical direction.
+The successful candidate will develop and maintain algorithms and data representations for use by our vibrant user community.
+The successful candidate will become familiar with the bioinformatic needs of our users.
+The successful candidate will have responsibility for implementing software packages in specific domains of application, and will share responsibility with other team members for routine maintenance of our large base of existing and user-contributed packages.

 MAJOR DUTIES

 This position involves software development, primarily related to annotation and analysis of high-throughput sequence data using R / Bioconductor tools.
-The applicant will write robust R code for efficiently organizing and processing large volumes of sequence and annotation data.
-The applicant will have responsibility for implementing cloud-based data management solutions that integrate with the R environment.
-The applicant will participate in our Agile-like development process.
-The applicant will also participate in Bioconductor activities involved with user interaction: technical support contact through our mailing list; evaluation of new user-contributed packages; and training courses / annual conferences.
+The successful candidate will write robust R code for efficiently organizing and processing large volumes of sequence and annotation data.
+The successful candidate will have responsibility for implementing cloud-based data management solutions that integrate with the R environment.
+The successful candidate will participate in our Agile-like development process.
+The successful candidate will also participate in Bioconductor activities involved with user interaction: technical support contact through our mailing list; evaluation of new user-contributed packages; and training courses / annual conferences.

 MINIMUM QUALIFICATIONS